South Korea: Seoul

 Program Preparation

 Application Process: This program has a dual application process.
 Students must first submit a Lewis & Clark application.
-Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary, or program sponsor, application, and will receive a separate notification letter from CIEE.
-Please keep a digital copy of your essays and other application materials as you will need to submit these again to CIEE or you will need to re-write the essays.
+Once admitted by Lewis & Clark, the students will receive instructions for submitting their secondary, or program sponsor, application, and will receive a separate notification letter from IES.
+Please keep a digital copy of your essays and other application materials as you will need to submit these again to IES or you will need to re-write the essays.
 Please note that this secondary application process can be as late as the semester preceding your scheduled participation.

 For more information about the application process, click here.